mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 4 - Serveless Computing with Azure Functions/README.md

 Select the type of function you need...

-One all the code is in place hit F5 to run it locally.
+Once all the code is in place hit F5 to run it locally.

 ![DebugMode][DebugMode]

-To complete this bonus, let's change your deployment setting from `Release` to `Debug`, hit F5, place a breakpoint and enjoy your debugging session! ;)
+To complete this bonus, change your deployment setting from `Release` to `Debug`, hit F5, place a breakpoint in your code and you can begin a debugging session! ;)

 ## End